 To reiterate, the laws vary considerably from one jurisdiction to another.
 So, it is critical for private investigators to know the laws in the specific area where the “dive” will take place.

 How to Protect Your Personal and/or Business Information

 Whether you are a business owner or just a regular citizen, your personal information is valuable.
 Things you can do to safeguard your data and information:

 - Stop (or reduce) the amount of paper you print.
 Not only will this be good for the environment, but it is a great way to protect your intellectual property.
 The less you print, the lower the chance that something sensitive ends up in your waste bin.

 - Buy a shredder.
 Shred all of your sensitive documents such as medical records, bills, etc.

 - Install security cameras in the trash receptacle area at your home and/or business.
-Not only will the cameras serve as a deterent, the cameras may help you identify the theif.
+Not only will the cameras serve as a deterrent, but the cameras may also help you identify the thief.